alotofdavid/beem/docs/commands.md

 - `!beem unsubscribe`

-  Prevent beem from watchin your games. beem will leave your chat after you run this command.
+  Prevent beem from watching your games. beem will leave your chat after you run this command.
 You can run `beem subscribe` from any other chat where you see beem to have it watch your games again.

 - `!beem nick [<name>]`